ArctosDB/documentation-wiki/_documentation/loans.markdown

 returned (or sent out on another loan).
 Maintaining this history is vital to recording collection activity, and for building Projects, which are transaction-based.

-## Edit this Documentation

-If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_documentation/loans.markdown" target="_blank">here</a>.